Jellystone!

-Jellystone! is the first series to feature many of Hanna-Barbera's trademark characters (such as Yogi Bear and Huckleberry Hound) since 1991's Yo Yogi!, the first production since the closure of the Hanna-Barbera and Ruby-Spears studios, and also the first TV series featuring them without the respective studios' founders William Hanna, Joseph Barbera, Joe Ruby, and Ken Spears, who died in 2001, 2006, and 2020 respectively.
+Having been a fan of Hanna-Barbera content, Greenblatt began developing on Jellystone! according to him in January 2020, with Unikitty! director Careen Ingle and former Harvey Beaks writer and storyboard artist Hannah Ayoubi.
+During production, he and his crew decided to have every single character exist in a single town together, changing some of their core traits to make them more likeable while adapting to modern audiences, instead of recreating their past adventures.
+The show is the first series to feature many of Hanna-Barbera's trademark characters (such as Yogi Bear and Huckleberry Hound) since Yo Yogi!
+(1991), as well as the first production since the closure of the Hanna-Barbera studios, and also the first television series featuring them without the respective studios' founders, William Hanna and Joseph Barbera, who died in 2001 and 2006, respectively.

-The first season consisted of 21 episodes with most episodes combined in pairs, but was produced as separate 11-minute episodes, including the Halloween episode "Spell Book".
+The first season consisted of 21 episodes, with most episodes combined in pairs, but was produced as separate 11-minute episodes, including the Halloween episode "Spell Book".
 The second season was released on March 17, 2022.
-On March 2, 2022, it was announced that it was renewed for an additional 40 episodes.
+On March 2, 2022, it was announced that it was renewed for an additional 40 episodes, though it was eventually cut down to 37 episodes.
+There is also a 22-minute special that features Cartoon Network characters called "Crisis on Infinite Mirths" and it also serves as the series finale in the production order.
+The first half of season three was released on Max on February 22, 2024.
+The second half of season 3 was released on March 6, 2025.

 Overview

-The series is a reimagined take on the legendary Hanna-Barbera brand, focusing on a modernized ensemble of its characters as they live, work, and play together with their everyday lives being turned into madcap hilarity where there is always some form of trouble that they work together to solve.
+The series is a reimagined take on the legendary Hanna-Barbera brand, focusing on a modernized ensemble of its characters as they live, work, and play together but have to solve the problems they have.

 All of them have specific roles in the community.
-Huckleberry Hound is the Mayor of Jellystone, Yogi Bear is a surgeon, Doggie Daddy is a lighthouse keeper who is overprotective towards Augie Doggie, Jabberjaw and Loopy De Loop work in Magilla Gorilla's haberdashery called "Magilla's", Top Cat and the Hoagy's Alley cats continue with their scam activities, El Kabong doubles as a teacher and superhero, Shazzan is a ticket seller at Jellystone Theatre and does various vendor jobs, and The Banana Splits are cartoonish criminals.
+Huckleberry Hound is the Mayor of Jellystone, Yogi Bear is a surgeon, Cindy Bear is a genius inventor, Doggie Daddy is a lighthouse keeper who is overprotective towards his daughter Augie Doggie, Jabberjaw and Loopy De Loop work in Magilla Gorilla's haberdashery called "Magilla's", Top Cat and the Hoagy's Alley cats continue with their scam activities, El Kabong doubles as a teacher and superhero, Shazzan is a ticket seller at Jellystone Theatre and does various vendor jobs, and The Banana Splits are cartoonish criminals.

-The episode "Sweet Dreams" claims that Jellystone is nestled between Lake Jellystone and New Bedrock.
+The episode "Sweet Dreams" claims that Jellystone is nestled between Lake Jellystone (no longer an ecological disaster since 2019) and New Bedrock according to Mayor Huckleberry Hound's story to Augie Doggie in the style of a tourism commercial.
+In addition, Mayor Huckleberry Hound's description for Jellystone has him advising any visitors to ignore the sign that says "Do not enter by order of the government".

+Season three reveals that New Bedrock is a rival town of Jellystone that is run by Mayor Dick Dastardly and Muttley and has The Really Rottens as notable citizens.